Martyn0324/ERBS-MachineLearn/README.md

 # ERBS-MachineLearn
-Practicing some Data Science applied to Machine Learning with the game Eternal Return: Black Survival Stats
+Practicing some Data Science applied to Machine Learning with some data from the game Eternal Return: Black Survival